martinberlin/e-ink/README.md

 - Support for partial refresh, only takes 0.3s.

 Please reference the [original Heltec library](https://github.com/HelTecAutomation/e-ink) for pictures and buy links.
 This is just my intention to make a better job explaining how it works than Heltec did, hence I will try to display minimal information and just cover the parts that I felt where lacking explanations and make a more modern way to set it up.
 As a developer I always felt frustrated when you need to touch the libraries itself to configure something.
 The role of a library is to do it's job and get out of the way.
 Configuration should be external, not touching the lib itself in the "Arduino old way" style.
-Welcome to 2020 dear Heltec, here I will try to bring the users of your Eink, a more detailed explanation of how to configurate and try your Einks since you did a bad job and this is open source so it's my right to do it.

 ## Issue/Bug report template